Native American Facts For Kids was written for young people learning about the Menominee tribe for school or home-schooling reports. We encourage

 fancy beadwork and embroidery.
 Here some photographs and links about Native American regalia in general.

-The Menominee Indians didn't wear long headdresses like the
+The Menominee Indians didn't wear a feathered headdress like the

 Sioux.